Mathics3/mathicsscript/README.rst

 * Syntax highlighting using `pygments <https://pygments.org>`_.
 * Automatic detection of light or dark `terminal background color <https://pypi.org/project/term-background/>`_.
 * Entering and displaying Unicode symbols such as used for Pi or Rule arrows
+* Provision for running in non-interactive batch mode which an be used inside POSIX shells

 Installing
 ----------